jgperrin/net.jgp.books.spark.ch15/README.md

-The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean Georges Perrin and published by Manning.
+The examples in this repository are support to the **[Spark in Action, 2nd edition](http://jgp.net/sia)** book by Jean-Georges Perrin and published by Manning.
 Find out more about the book on [Manning's website](http://jgp.net/sia).

 ---

 # Spark in Action, 2nd edition - chapter 15

-Welcome to Spark with Java, chapter 15.
+Welcome to Spark in Action, 2e, chapter 15.
 This chapter is about **aggregates**.

 This code is designed to work with Apache Spark v3.0.1.